 Use the money in these accounts to pay for eligible out-of-pocket healthcare (medical, dental, vision expenses) and dependent care (day care) expenses for yourself, your spouse, your children or for any person you claim as a dependent on your federal income tax return.

 Remember to carefully estimate your plan year expenses when making an election.
-You must use all of the funds in your account by the end of the plan year or the money is forfeited per the IRS regulations.
+Typically, you must use all of the funds in your account by the end of the plan year or the money is forfeited per the IRS regulations.
+However, COVID-19 pandemic relief for 2020 and 2021 allows for the entire remaining balance to be rolled into the new year for Healthcare FSA and Dependent Care FSA (removes the $500 rollover cap on Healthcare FSA).

 You may roll over up to $500 of unused Healthcare FSA monies into the next year's FSA plan, but you still want to estimate your current year FSA plan contribution carefully.
 According to the IRS guidelines, all unused FSA funds in excess of $500 will be forfeited.